xima-media/xm-goaccess/README.md

 ## 2. Git-Server

-There a currently two Gitlab installations where you can checkout the source code:
+There are currently two Gitlab installations where you can checkout the source code:

 * [DKFZ-Intern](https://git.dkfz.de/dkfz/dkfz-t3-intranet.git) (**PRIMARY**)
 * [XIMA-Intern](https://t3-gitlab-dev.xima.local)